lvillasen/RedPitaya-Hello-World/README.md

 # RedPitayaHelloWorldVHDL
-Hello World code in VHDL for the Red Pitaya board
+Hello World code in VHDL for the RedPitaya board

 Luis Villaseñor